Destiny 2: Release

+Promotion and merchandise

+In 2017, Bungie, Activision and Amazon released the Destiny 2 Ghost Skill for the Amazon Echo.
+The Alexa application allowed players to speak to Ghost to request information, manage equipment, locate online friends and receive suggestions about activities.
+North recorded more than 1,000 lines as Ghost for the application, with the responses changing according to the player's progress.
+A limited-edition Wi-Fi speaker shaped like Ghost was released to accompany the skill.

 Post-release content

 Prior to the console release, Bungie said that they had already begun working on post-release content.
 Bungie stated that their plan was to provide post-release content at a quicker rate than that of the original Destiny, which was criticized for not having enough content post-launch and between each of its expansions releases.
 One of the team's remedies for this were the Adventures and Lost Sectors activities that were added to the free roam Patrol mode.
-Bungie also announced the Destiny 2 Expansion Pass prior to launch, which granted access to the first two expansions of the game.
+Bungie also announced the Expansion Pass prior to launch, which granted access to the first two expansions of the game.
 The in-game clan features became available a few days after the game's launch.
-The Guided Games feature became available on September 12 for the Nightfall activity, the game's first raid, "Leviathan", unlocked on September 13 (with the Guided Games in beta), and Trials of the Nine became available on September 15, along with the character Xûr from the original game, the exotic items vendor who only appears on the weekends.
-The three factions and their respective NPCs from the original game returned on September 26 for a new periodic event, Faction Rally.
+The Guided Games feature became available on September 12 for the Nightfall activity, the game's first raid, "Leviathan", unlocked on September 13 (with the Guided Games in beta), and Trials of the Nine became available on September 15, along with the character Xûr from the original game, the exotic items vendor who only appears on the weekends (Trials of the Nine was removed at the end of Year 1).
+The three factions and their respective NPCs from the original game returned on September 26 for a new periodic Year 1 event, Faction Rally.
 The competitive Iron Banner PvP mode from the original returned on October 10.
 The prestige mode for the Leviathan raid was originally scheduled to unlock on October 10, but was delayed to October 17.